SimonLBSoerensen/LUDOpy/README.md

 Here the number indicate which index the piece are at

 ![Example of the index method (shown for player 1)](https://github.com/SimonLBSoerensen/LUDOpy/blob/master/track.png?raw=true "Index method")

-# Attribution

-The star and glob icons are taken from:
-- Star made by <a href="https://www.flaticon.com/authors/pixel-perfect" title="Pixel perfect">Pixel perfect</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>
-- Glob made by <a href="https://www.flaticon.com/authors/turkkub" title="turkkub">turkkub</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>